smheidrich/non-go-terraform-provider-assessment/README.md

+> **NOTE:** There are some non-Go implementations after all - skip to the
+> "Implementations" section at the end to find out more.

 # How difficult is it to write a Terraform provider in a language other than Go?

 Terraform's documentation on writing new providers